 By Isis Darios

-If you own a hotel or any other type of property which accommodates guests, there’s an excellent chance that those guests are sharing their experiences online for the world to see.
-That’s why hotel reputation management online is so critical – it’s all about how you communicate with past guests, and how you earn the trust of potential guests to increase sales and revenue.
+If you own a hotel or any other type of property which accommodates guests, there’s an excellent chance that those guests are sharing their feedback online for the world to see.
+That’s why hotel reputation management online is so critical – it’s all about how you communicate with past guests and how you earn the trust of potential guests to increase sales and revenue.

 What is hotel reputation management?

-Hotel online reputation management refers to the strategies and tools, hoteliers use to monitor, reply and enhance how their property, service, and brand is perceived online.
+Hotel online reputation management refers to the strategies and tools that hoteliers use to monitor, reply and enhance how their property, service, and brand are perceived online.